Nassim Haramein, Director of Research

 William Brown is a molecular biologist who has performed research in numerous laboratories across the United States including but not limited to: the Microbial Genetics and Genomics center at Northern Arizona University – primarily developing molecular identification techniques for microorganisms used in biowarfare; the New York University Medical Center – developing a new technique to study RNA-protein interaction of the transcriptome to better understand the etiology of certain genetic diseases; the Institute for Bioregenesis at Hawai’i in Manoa – performing research on stem cell regeneration therapies, epigenetic reprogramming, and neuronal plasticity.

-While William is formally trained as a biologist, containing several degrees in cellular and molecular biology, one of his passions has always been the study of astronomy and physics.
+While William is formally trained as a molecular biologist, containing several degrees in cellular and molecular biology, one of his passions has always been the study of astronomy and physics.
 After ten years of intensive study in molecular biology at the Universities and quantum physics on his own accord, William has begun to explore theories about possible quantum mechanical mechanisms at play in the biomacromolecular networks of the living biological system.
-Electromagnetic, resonance, and field interactions may be primary to the functionality of biomolecules, and the model expounded by physicist Nassim Haramein is key to understanding how field interactions are transduced through the biological communication networking matrix.
+Electromagnetic, resonance, and field interactions may be primary to the functionality of biomolecules, and the model expounded by physicist Nassim Haramein is key to understanding how field interactions are coupled with the biological communication network.

 Amira Val Baker